Robbinsville High School (New Jersey): Cross country

-The boys cross country team qualified for the state finals in 2006 and 2007, and won the Group I state championship in 2009.
-The girls' cross country team was 2nd in Central Jersey Group I and qualified for states in 2007 and 2009.
+The boys' cross country team qualified for the state finals in 2006 and 2007, and won the Group I state championship in 2009.
+The girls' cross country team was second in Central Jersey Group I and qualified for states in 2007 and 2009.

 The girls won the Group I state title in 2008 with Megan Flynn as the individual Group I winner that season.

-In the fall of 2010 both the boys' and girls' cross country teams captured the Patriot Division after deciding victories over Hopewell Valley Central High School at Mercer County Park.
-The boys finished with a dual meet record of 10-3 and the girls finished with a record of 12–1.
+In the fall of 2010, both the boys' and girls' cross country teams captured the Patriot Division after deciding victories over Hopewell Valley Central High School at Mercer County Park.
+The boys finished with a dual meet record of 10–3, and the girls finished with a record of 12–1.

 Again in 2011, the boys team captured the title as Patriot Division champions.

 Field hockey

 The girls' field hockey team qualified for the 2007 North II Group I tournament, ending their regular season with a record of 12–4, and placed as the #3 seed in the tournament.
-The field hockey team secured the 4th seed in the 2007 Mercer County Tournament, and advanced to the semi-finals before falling to Stuart Country Day School in overtime, 2–1, and advanced to the sectional semi-finals again in 2011.
+The field hockey team secured the 4th seed in the 2007 Mercer County Tournament, and advanced to the semi-finals before falling to Stuart Country Day School 2–1 in overtime, and advanced to the sectional semi-finals again in 2011.